 Grid Start

 All riders must report to Athlete Staging on South Main Street and Davenport 30 minutes before their event starts.
-Grid Start rank is based on a rider’s USA Cycling Category, their rank within the category, and then the registration date as a tie-breaker.
-All day-of registrations, regardless of category or rank, are placed at the back of the grid.
+Grid Start rank is based on the top ten finishers from last year’s race, then discretionary starters, then when a rider registered for the racer.
+So a racer who registered early will be placed further up on the grid then someone who registers the day prior.
+All day-of registrations are placed at the back of the grid.

 Start Lists